Marvel's Spider-Man: The City That Never Sleeps: Release

 The first episode, The Heist, was released on October 23, 2018.
 Set several months after the end of the main game, the story follows the physical return of Spider-Man's ex-girlfriend Black Cat to New York for a heist, which draws him into conflict with the Maggia crime families.
 The Heist DLC expansion includes three unlockable costumes: Spider-UK, Scarlet Spider IV (dubbed as Scarlet Spider II in-game), and the Resilient Suit, an original design by artist Gabriele Dell'Otto.

 The second episode, Turf Wars was released on November 20.
 The story follows Spider-Man's and his ally Yuri Watanabe's efforts to stop Hammerhead from taking over the Maggia crime families, and seizing control of crime in New York.
 Turf Wars includes three new costumes: Mangaverse Spider-Man, the original Iron Spider, and the Spider Armor MK I.

 The final episode, Silver Lining, was released on December 21.
 Its story features Silver Sable's return to New York City to reclaim her technology that has been stolen by the Maggia.
 She teams up with Spider-Man to confront Hammerhead, who has used her technology to make himself virtually indestructible.
 Silver Lining adds three new costumes: Into the Spider-Verse (based on the concurrently released film), Cyborg Spider-Man, and the Spider-Man armor created by Aaron Aikman, an alternate version of Spider-Man.

 The "Digital Deluxe" version includes access to The City That Never Sleeps' three story-based DLC chapters.
 The Collector's Edition includes The City That Never Sleeps DLC.

 The City That Never Sleeps is included as part of Marvel's Spider-Man Remastered for the PlayStation 5 and Windows.

 Other media

 The events of The City That Never Sleeps were adapted into a five-issue comic miniseries, titled Marvel's Spider-Man: The Black Cat Strikes, released in 2020.
+The comic features additional story scenes not depicted in the downloadable content that expand on Spider-Man and Black Cat's relationship, including flashbacks to their previous partnership prior to the events of the game, and an epilogue showing Black Cat's recapture by Spider-Man.